aka-Kush/password-manager/README.md

 - Auth is handled via **JWT stored in HTTP-only session cookies**
 - All card routes are **protected** — users can only access their own data
 - Input validation is enforced on both frontend and backend
+- **Global 401 interceptor** — all API calls go through a central Axios instance; any 401 response automatically clears local auth state and redirects to `/login`, protecting all routes without per-page logic
+- **Cache-Control: no-store** set globally on all backend responses to prevent browsers from serving stale authenticated responses to unauthenticated users
+- **Zustand `partialize`** — only the `user` object is persisted to localStorage; `isAuthenticated` is never stored, so auth status is always re-derived from a real backend response on page load

 ---